virajvekaria/ES666-Assignment3/README.md

 ## Merge your fork with original repo (Optional)
-In case you want to merge your awesome implementation of Panaroma stitching to https://github.com/shash29-dev/ES666-Assignment3.git
+In case you want to merge your implementation of Panaroma stitching to https://github.com/shash29-dev/ES666-Assignment3.git

  - Learn about create pull request features of github.
 If there are no conflicts, The code will be merged.
 (In this case you migh want to push your code on a branch instead of main)
   ```